kyma-project/kyma-environment-broker/docs/03-07-environments-cleanup.md

 Environments Cleanup requires access to:
 - Gardener project of choice to filter Shoots without a proper label
-- Database to get an Instance ID for each SAP BTP, Kyma runtime marked for deletion
+- the KEB database to get an Instance ID for each SAP BTP, Kyma runtime marked for deletion
-- Kyma Environment Broker to trigger Kyma runtime deprovisioning
+- Kyma Environment Broker (KEB) to trigger Kyma runtime deprovisioning

 ## Configuration